lambdaclass/lambdaworks/docs/src/proving_systems/plonk/plonk-recap.md

 **Claim:** columns $L, R, O$ correspond to a valid evaluation of the circuit if and only if for all $i$ the following equality holds $$L_i (Q_L)_i + R_i *(Q_R)_i + L_i * R_i * Q_M + c_i * (Q_O)_i + (Q_C)_i = 0$$

-In our example these are two equations:
+In our example these are three equations:
 $$ 2 * 0 + 3 * 0 +  2 * 3 * 1 + 6 * (-1) +  0 $$
 $$ 6 * 1 + 3 * 1 +  6 * 3 * 0 + 9 * (-1) +  0 $$
 $$ 9 * 1 + 0 * 0 +  9 * 0 * 0 + 8 * (-1) + (-1) $$